eait-cups-printing/adobe-reader-rpm/README.md

 satisfied on a newer Fedora or RHEL release because the i686 package no longer exists is automatically ignored, so unfortunately may have to live with some runtime warnings)
-- Filtered automatically generated requires and provides for bundled library files so that only requires dependencies for external libraries are kept.
+- Automatically generated _Requires_ and _Provides_ for bundled library files are filtered to keep only the dependencies required for external libraries.
-`/opt/Adobe/Reader9/Reader/intellinux/lib/` where the bundled library files are installed is exclusive to the AdobeReader RPM, so should not be used to satisfy the dependencies of any other RPM.
+Since the directory `/opt/Adobe/Reader9/Reader/intellinux/lib/`, where the bundled library files are located, is exclusive for the AdobeReader RPM, we ensure that these bundled library files cannot be used to fulfill the dependencies of any other RPM.
-- Removed Netscape NPAPI based PDF plug-in as it is not supported by any modern web-browser.
+- Removed NPAPI (Netscape Plug-in API) plug-in as it is no longer supported by any modern web-browser.
 - Use `/usr/share/bash-completion/completions/` directory instead of legacy `/etc/bash_completion.d/` for the symlink to the `acroread_tab` file.
 - Renamed `_filedir` function to `_acroread_filedir` in the `acroread_tab`